Trees & Development

 Stage 1 - Tree Survey

-Upon instruction a tree survey of the site is undertaken in line with BS5837:2012 Trees in relation to design, demolition and construction.
+Upon instruction a tree survey of the site is undertaken in line with BS5837:2012 Trees in relation to design, demolition and construction - Recommendations.

-A Tree Constraints Plan is provided to inform the constraints and opportunities of the site from an arboricultural perspective, and to assist you with the design layout of the development.
+A Tree Constraints Plan is provided to inform the constraints and opportunities of the site from an arboricultural perspective, and to assist the design team with the layout of the development proposal.

-Stage 2 - Arboricultural Impact Assessment & Tree Protection Plan
+Stage 2 - Arboricultural Impact Assessment & Tree Impact Plan

 Upon receipt of your final design layout, we will provide an Arboricultural Impact Assessment.
-This is an important document which demonstrates to the local council how trees have been considered as part of the design process.
+This important document demonstrates to the local council how trees have been considered as part of the design process in compliance with planning policy.

-The report is accompanied by a Tree Protection Plan, which illustrates trees that will be retained and lost as a result of development.
-It also shows measures that will be adopted during construction to ensure tree protection.
+The report is accompanied by a Tree Impact Plan, which illustrates trees that will be retained and lost as a result of development, pruning requirements and measures that will be adopted during construction to ensure tree protection.

-An Arboricultural Method Statement outlines site specific details of how trees will be protected.
-This is particularly important where construction directly impacts upon existing trees, for example, installation of underground services, roads or buildings within root protection areas.
+An Arboricultural Method Statement outlines site specific details of how trees will be protected during construction.
+This is particularly important where construction directly impacts existing trees, for example, installation of underground services, roads or buildings in proximity or within Root Protection Areas (RPAs).

-We can work with your design team to achieve innovative solutions to such problems, and provide technical reports and plans to ensure you meet planning obligations..
+We can work with your design team to achieve innovative solutions to such problems, and provide technical reports and plans to ensure trees are integrated into the layout.

-We also provide a Clerk of Works service to oversee more complex works on site, as required.
+We also provide an Arboricultural Clerk of Works service to oversee more complex works on site, as required.